Bit Pazar shooting: Aftermath

-Some reactions among Macedonians involved othering such as describing Albanians as divjaci ("savages"), criminals, a threat to the state, overdemanding when it came to rights, with the Bit Pazar shooting as the work of organised elements, in reference to criminality and Albanian ethnicity.
-The Bit Pazar shooting had the effect for Macedonians of transposing an image of Albanians as different through their Albanian language and Muslim religion, being prone to criminality and violence.
-The incident also weakened attempts to portray the republic as a robust and secure country and to get further global recognition through its preferred name of the Republic of Macedonia.
+Some reactions among Macedonians involved othering such as describing Albanians as divjaci ("savages"), criminals, a threat to the state, overdemanding when it came to rights, with the shooting as the work of organised elements, in reference to criminality and Albanian ethnicity.
+The shooting had the effect among Macedonians of transposing an image of Albanians as different through their Albanian language and Muslim religion, being prone to criminality and violence.
+The incident also weakened attempts to portray the republic as a robust and secure country and to gain wider global recognition under its then constitutional name Republic of Macedonia.
+The incident was a prelude to the 2001 insurgency in Macedonia.